semantifyit/ds-specifications/DomainSpecifications/DS-V5/Grammar/DomainSpecification/Class.md

 # Class Node

-A Class Node specifies the constraints for an enumeration.
+A Class Node specifies the constraints for a class.
 Note that this kind of node has similarities to an [Enumeration Node](./Enumeration.md).

 For `sh:class` arrays are allowed, these are supposed to represent multi-typed entities (MTE) and our verifier matches this MTEs only if the target entity has all the listed types (see the second example) or subtypes of the type(s) defined in `sh:class`.